Sabine River White Bass

 Current Water level

-The crappie are on the move.
-We are catching some limits, but having to move a lot.
-1/8 oz. jigs in black/chartruce, chartruce, chartruce/white, and gray are all good on different days with different light conditions.
-Catches of 30 to 40 keepers are about the normal daily catch.
-Weather (wind) is a big factor now.
+The crappie are on the bite.
+We are catching limits each day. catching some on jigs but having to use some minnows. the average size is getting bigger as the water temp drops back down.
+1/16 oz. jigs in black/chartruce, chartruce, chartruce/white, and gray are all good on different days with different light conditions.
+Catches of 35 to 50 keepers are about the normal daily catch.
+Weather hasn't been a big factor lately.
 The fish are in the bigger creeks and on the shallower sides of the river channel.
 When the bite is real slow I have had to resort to minnows to keep the bite going.
 The fish are biting through out the day with early morning and the late afternoon times being best.
 I would recommend taking minnows and slip corks if you are looking for numbers.
 Thump junkies like me would rather get less fish, fishing a jig just to feel the bite.

 sand bars and

 creeks along the river channel are loading up with

 white bass as big as they grow.
 Jigging spoons, tailspins, rattletraps,

 jigs,and small crank baits are all working just as well depending on